 The person would have been entitled to additional £469 in Housing Benefit for the 5 week period prior to the date the change was reported, however as the change was reported late, the person misses out on this extra entitlement.

 This is based on non-dependant deductions of £93.80 per week for the highest non dependant deduction.

 Can the one month time limit be extended?

 If you can show good reason for failing to notify a change in your circumstances within the one month time limit, and the effect of the change would be an increase in your entitlement, the Council may extend the one month time limit.
 You must put your reasons for late notification of a change in circumstances in writing.

-- Where a person has been overpaid as a result of negligently making an incorrect statement or representation, or negligently giving incorrect information or evidence.
+- Where a person makes an incorrect statement or representation or provides incorrect information or evidence.

 A civil penalty cannot be applied where the claimant has, in respect of the overpayment, been charged with an offence, been cautioned or been subject to a penalty as an alternative to prosecution under section 115A of the Social Security Administration Act 1992.